 It’s not pleasant to stand in dirty, lukewarm water because your shower’s drain has stopped working properly.
+In fact, a clean shower is always a well draining shower.
 The most likely clog culprit is hair, there is a simple way to fix this.
 If you're desperate, untwist a wire coat hanger and slide one end inside the drain to pull out any clumps of hair.
 Better still, use a contraption that's specifically designed to remove drain hair, such as a drain snake; or try a gel drain unblocker.

 For a thorough clean, pour ¼ pint of bicarbonate of soda down the drain, followed by ¼ pint of white vinegar and cover the drain with a wet cloth.
 Let it bubble for ten minutes.
 Remove the cloth and rinse the drain with boiling-hot water straight from a kettle.

 How to clean a shower with citric acid